 Finally, around 39% of women with chronic pelvic pain also report experiencing symptoms of irritable bowel syndrome.

 Our bodies are not made up of a series of distinct systems.
 Every single organ and system is interconnected.
-And the function of one organ or system can have broad and complex impacts on every other system in our body.
+And the function of one organ or system can have broad and complex impacts on every other system in our body, leading to widespread pain in some cases.

 So, when we’re talking about chronic pelvic pain it can be useful to consider how some of these systems interact, and how they can contribute to the overall picture of pain, treatment and management.